Why no leather?

 I’ve been testing it for weeks now and I’m still really happy.
 Noani not only pays attention to the sustainable cultivation of eucalyptus fibers but also refrains from the use of pesticides and genetic engineering.
 I have already described why the pesticide use is so hazardous in my blog post on insect mortality – soon more about it.

 For the sake of completeness, I have to say that Noani belts are made not only of eucalyptus fibers but also of polyester, i.e. plastic.
 However, this plastic is completely recycled plastic and therefore much less harmful for our environment than “normal” plastic.
 In addition, Noani produces their belts in a small manufactory in Germany, which of course is also reflected in the price.
 Nevertheless, the belts are worth every penny and – for me – they combine all important points: they are sustainable, fair-produced, high-quality and vegan.
 In addition, we support the purchase of a small business, a factor that is becoming increasingly important to me.
 Soon they will have bags made of pineapple fibers, which I am really looking forward to.
 Pineapple fibers are a by-product of the pineapple harvest and are obtained from the otherwise useless pineapple leaves.

 Many of you will probably think that I’m writing this because I’ll surely get paid for it.
 Wrong thought.
 If I experience something great, then I like to write about it.
 And maybe it can help others who are looking for an alternative to leather, too.

-In addition, I do not only want to denounce leather, but also want to show that there are so many great alternatives to it.
-We don’t have to dress with animal skins and fur to survive the winter.
+In addition, I do not only want to denounce leather but also want to show that there are so many great alternatives to it.
+We don’t have to dress in animal skins and fur to survive the winter.
 Nor do we have to kill animals to satisfy our hunger.
 There is a cruelty-free, sustainable alternative for everything, we just have to use it.